syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-for-nested-groups.md

 {% highlight vb.net %}

-'Opens the template document.
+'Opens the template document

 Dim document As New WordDocument("Template.docx")

-'Creates an instance of the MailMergeDataSet.
+'Creates an instance of the MailMergeDataSet

 Dim dataSet As New MailMergeDataSet()